Data Representation · 4 question types

 Binary/hex conversion and binary arithmetic appear in every Paper 1.
 Consistently 8 to 15 marks.

 A computer stores numbers using a fixed number of bits.
 An 8-bit register can hold values from 0 to 255.
-An overflow error happens when the result of an addition is too big to fit in the available bits.
+An error happens when the result of an addition is too big to fit in the available bits.

 Adding 11111111 (255) and 00000001 (1) should give 256.
 In binary, 256 is 100000000, which is 9 bits long.
 An 8-bit register can only hold 8 bits, so the leftmost 1 has nowhere to go.
 The register ends up holding 00000000 and a carry of 1 has been generated out of the most significant bit.